 In GDPR Article 6 the key elements of lawfulness are further established and throughout the text rules are defined for specific types of personal data, processing activities and the consequences, rights, liabilities and administrative fines in case of unlawful processing, as well as when the grounds of lawfulness aren’t valid anymore.

-GDPR Recital 10 foresees a margin of manoeuvre for Member States to specify its rules, among others regarding the processing of sensitive data, and precising the conditions under which the processing of personal data is deemed lawful.
+GDPR Recital 10 foresees a margin of maneuver for Member States to specify its rules, among others regarding the processing of sensitive data, and precising the conditions under which the processing of personal data is deemed lawful.

 Although lawfulness is most often mentioned in the context of legal grounds for lawful processing, lawfulness as said also pertains to the actual processing.